ben-manes/gradle-versions-plugin/README.md

 ###### Choosing between them

-Both filters silence a tooling configuration like the KGP and AGP sets above; prefer `filterConfigurations` there, since it also skips the lookups.
+Both filters silence a tooling configuration like the KGP and AGP sets below; prefer `filterConfigurations` there, since it also skips the lookups.
 They part ways when the name an entry shows is not one the task checks (see [The `dependencyUpdates` task](#the-dependencyupdates-task)): a declarable configuration read through a resolvable classpath that extends it, and